Clackamas Car Accident Attorney

 - Visit a doctor: Even if you feel relatively unhurt, it still pays to go in for a check-up just in case.
 Your doctor may be able to diagnose a latent injury, such as minor to severe brain trauma, before it gets worse.
 Going to the doctor also provides documentation that you were treated for accident-related injuries, which can help your personal injury claim.

 If you are too seriously injured to take care of the above, don’t despair.
 A lawyer can still build you a strong case.
-If you choose to team up with our Lake Oswego car accident lawyer and the team at The Callahan Law Office, we will work with witnesses and accident reconstructionists to show how exactly your accident occurred and prove you were not at fault.
+If you choose to team up with our Clackamas car accident lawyer and the team at The Callahan Law Office, we will work with witnesses and accident reconstructionists to show how exactly your accident occurred and prove you were not at fault.
 We will also fight to get you the compensation you deserve.

 Throughout the whole process, I felt informed, supported, listened to, and valued.- Marcia H.